What Are Class Action and Mass Torts Law?

 The idea with a class action is that the single named plaintiff can serve as the class representative of all the plaintiffs since the parties have the same (or very similar) injuries.
 Since the injuries are similar for many people, there is no need for many different individual lawsuits.

 In class action litigation, the many injured parties are not all named as plaintiffs.
 Instead, they are part of a “class” of claimants, and the named plaintiff will represent all of the class during the lawsuit.
 Class action certification can be complicated, and specific federal and state rules of civil procedure govern class action claims.

 How Mass Tort Actions Work

-Mass tort actions, differently, are cases in which each injured person files their own lawsuit and is a named plaintiff in their own case.
-The plaintiffs still have the same (or similar) injuries like the class members in a class action, but the plaintiffs each get their own trial and an individual verdict or settlement.
-Many mass tort claims are brought through a process or method known as multi-district litigation.
+Mass tort actions are cases in which each injured person files their own lawsuit and is a named a plaintiff in their own case.
+The plaintiffs have the same or similar injuries (like class members in a class action), but the plaintiffs each get their own trial and an individual verdict or settlement.
+Many mass tort claims are brought through a process known as multi-district litigation (MDL).
 While each plaintiff has their own trial and hires their own attorney, a Plaintiffs’ Steering Committee typically helps oversee the interconnected cases and their consolidation.

 Requirements for a Class Action Lawsuit

 What are the requirements for a class action lawsuit?
 Depending upon whether a class action is filed under federal or state law, the requirements are outlined under Rule 23 of the Federal Rules of Civil Procedure or under state rules of civil procedure.
 In general, the prerequisites for a class action include the following:

 - Class is so numerous that joining all of the parties in a lawsuit is impracticable

 - Questions of law or fact are common to the members of the class

 - Claims or defenses of the representative plaintiff (or plaintiffs) is typical of the rest of the class’s claims or defenses